 Through better profiling of customers, you can track customer satisfaction.
 Feedback received can be acted upon and dealt with.
 This is especially important for negative feedback, but just as useful to do for positive feedback.
 By dealing with a customer's complaints quickly and effectively, and by monitoring and reviewing general satisfaction with different aspects of your business, you can reduce your customer churn rates.

 So that all sounds great, now what?
 Well, I guess first, if you don't have a CRM already, you will need to pick one.
 There are a lot of CRMs to choose from, including Salesforce, Microsoft Dynamics, SugarCRM, or even Drupal native CRMs such as RedHen and CRM Core.
 Ultimately though it will come down as to what you're going to use your CRM for and your budget.

 If you already have a website and a CRM setup, then the next step is to determine the various interaction points between the website and the CRM.
 By and large, every form on your website will probably need to integrate with your CRM, though you could ignore some such as comment forms on blog posts.
 However, integrating your shop checkout, donation form, contact form or other lead generation forms with your CRM is vital.

 With the integration points determined, you can then talk to your website developers about your requirements and start making the above seven benefits a reality.

 Annertech have lots of experience in integrating Drupal websites with CRMs, including Salesforce, MS Dynamics, SugarCRM, CiviCRM, Goldmine and others.
 Over the coming months we will publish a series of blog posts on some of the more popular CRMs and how you might approach integrating them with your Drupal website, so stay tuned!
-Why not subscribe to our monthly newsletter or RSS feed to make sure you don't miss them?

 If you have a Drupal website and require CRM integration, be sure to get in touch.